GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: INTRODUCTION

 \keywords{Generative adversarial network \and Design under uncertainty \and Robust design optimization \and Geometric design \and Design for manufacturing}

-\section{Introduction}
+\section{INTRODUCTION}

 Many engineering design problems boil down to geometric optimization.
 However, geometric optimization remains a grand challenge because of its extreme dimensional complexity and often hard-to-achieve performance objective.
-Recent work has shown that deep generative models can learn a compact and expressive design representation that remarkably improves geometric design optimization performances (indicated by both the quality of optimal solutions and the computational cost)~\cite{chen2020airfoil,chen2021deep,chen2021mo}.
+Recent work has shown that deep generative models can learn a compact\footnote{Here ``compact" means (1)~the learned design representation has a much lower dimensionality than the original representation and (2)~the learned representation contains mostly valid designs.} and expressive design representation that remarkably improves geometric design optimization performances (indicated by both the quality of optimal solutions and the computational cost)~\cite{chen2020airfoil,chen2021deep,chen2021mo}.
 However, past work based on deep generative models only considers the ideal scenario where manufacturing or fabrication imperfections do not occur, which is unrealistic due to the existence of uncertainties in reality, such as limited tool precision or wear.
 Such imperfections sometimes have a high impact on a design's performance or properties.
 Consequently, the originally optimal solution (obtained by only considering the ideal scenario) might not possess high performance or desired properties after fabrication.